statechannels/statechannels/new-packages/nitro-protocol/notes/force-move-implementation.md

 mapping(address => ChannelStatus) channelStatuses;
 ```

+`turNumRecord` is the highest turn number that has been established on chain.
+Established here means being the highest turn number of a valid and visible n-chain (i.e. an ordered list of n states).
+Valid means each state in the list is a valid transition from its predecessor.
+Visible means submitted to the chain.

 **The key idea of this section is to store a commitment to this data, instead of storing the data itself.** The actual data can then be provided as required to each method, as part of the calldata.

 We will replace the naive implementation above with a single commitment to the data: